Trams in Kraków: Type E1

-The fleet of 70 E1 trams and 59 C3 trailers was built by SGP and Lohner between 1966 and 1976.
+The fleet of 18 E1 trams and 10 C3 trailers was built by SGP and Lohner between 1966 and 1976.
 They were formerly in service in Vienna.
-Some cars are fitted with a partial electronic passenger information system.
+All cars are fitted with a partial electronic passenger information system, this was part of the modernisation that MPK did on all the trams and trailers.

 Type N8

-The four ex-Nuremberg N8S-NF trams were built by MAN and Duewag in 1976 and 1977, and were retrofitted with low-floor sections in 1992 and 1993.
+The fleet of N8 trams consists of 12 trams in total.
+Four ex-Nuremberg N8S-NF trams were built by MAN and Duewag in 1976 and 1977, and were retrofitted with low-floor sections in 1992 and 1993.
 Seven ex-Nuremberg N8C-NF trams were built by MAN and Düwag in 1976 and 1977, and were retrofitted with low-floor sections in 1992 and 1993.
 They were refurbished by MPK Kraków and received chopper control.
 One ex-Essen N8S-NF tram was built in 1975.
 It was refurbished by Protram and retrofitted with a low-floor section.
 The ex-Essen unit is a former metre-gauge M8S, bought initially for replacement parts, but later adapted to standard gauge.
 During the modernisation, they received an electronic passenger information system.